mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 ## Exercise 11

-Improve beer tax calculator by changing the amount field to be a dropdown selection, implemented with the [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) component, containing most common beer can and bottle sizes, for example these: 0.33, 0.375, 0.5, 0.66, 0.75, 1, 1.3 and 1.5 liters.
+Improve the beer tax calculator by changing the amount field to be a dropdown selection, implemented with the [select](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) component, containing the most common beer can and bottle sizes, for example 0.33, 0.375, 0.5, 0.66, 0.75, 1, 1.3 and 1.5 liters.

 ## Exercise 12

-Continuing from the exercise 4, add option `Custom` to the dropdown.
+Continuing from exercise 4, add the option `Custom` to the dropdown.
-When custom option is selected, the amount is taken from a user fillable custom amount field:
+When the custom option is selected, the amount is taken from a user-fillable custom amount field:

 ![image](../images/8-15.png)